Worker’s Compensation Lawyers Serving Cook, Lake and McHenry Counties

 3. Permanent Partial Disability (PPD) Benefits: The injured employee is entitled to a percentage of disability for each body part injured up to the scheduled maximum at a rate of 60% of the average weekly wage, up to a maximum rate.

-4. Other Benefits: In cases of serous injury or death there are other benefits which an employee and their family are entitled to receive.
+4. Other Benefits: In cases of serious injury or death there are other benefits that an employee and their family are entitled to receive.
 If you or someone you love is seriously injured at work, the best advice is to seek immediate medical attention and legal advice.

-Do I need an attorney and, if so how do I choose the best attorney for my case?
+Do I need a worker’s compensation lawyer and, if so how do I choose the best lawyer for my case?

-However, in cases were the injuries are more serious, employees all to often make the mistake of believing that the insurance carrier, and the case worker that has been assigned to their case, have their best interests in mind.
+However, in cases where the injuries are more serious, employees all too often make the mistake of believing that the insurance carrier, and the caseworker that has been assigned to their case, have their best interests in mind.
 Remember, insurance companies are not in business to pay claims.
 If an injury is serious, the complexities of the claim and the determination of the benefits under the Workers’ Compensation Act becomes much more complicated.
-For this reason we highly recommend that at a minimum you consult with a skilled attorney.
+For this reason, we highly recommend that at a minimum you consult with a skilled worker’s compensation attorney.

-Questions about the Statute of Limitations (SOL), what your case is worth, costs, mediation, jurisdiction, settlements, depositions and any other legal matters can be discussed directly with Bob, at no charge, by clicking here.
-If you prefer to make an appointment as soon as possible, please call 847-395-2200.
+Questions about the Statute of Limitations (SOL), what your case is worth, costs, mediation, jurisdiction, settlements, depositions, and any other legal matters can be discussed directly with Bob, at no charge, by clicking hereor If you prefer to make an appointment as soon as possible, please call 847-395-2200.

 Robert Edens “Bob” would be happy to provide you with a FREE, NO obligation or pressure, evaluation of your case.
 Bob has over 20 years of experience fighting to protect the rights of injured workers.
 He will take a detailed look at the facts of your case and will explain your legal options.
 If you, or someone you know, has been injured at work call the Law Offices of Robert T. Edens, P.C. for your honest case evaluation.

-There are two things that set us apart from the rest:
+There are two things that set us apart from other lawyers:

-- Dedication to excellence in the field of personal injury and workers’ compensation.
+- Dedication to excellence in the fields of personal injury and worker’s compensation

 Bob has written the book that every injured worker MUST read to understand their rights and level the playing field with insurance companies and their case managers.
 Bob and his law firm have represented thousands of injured workers in the Lake County area and have obtained MILLIONS of dollars in settlements and verdicts for clients.
 We encourage you to take the time to go to our verdicts and settlements page and see the actual verdicts and settlements that we have gotten for our clients.